cybera/synthi/docs/documentation/transformations.md

 ## Defining a Transformation

-In order to have the server run a transformation for you, you need to first need to create a script which runs the transformation on your data set.
+In order to have the server run your transformation, you need to first need to create a script which runs the transformation on your data set.
 Inside that script you need to define a function called `transform()` which returns the transformed data set you would like to upload.

 You will also need to tell ADI which data set you're running the transformation off of using the `dataset_input()` function, and the new transformed data set using the `dataset_output()` function.
 For example, your transformation file should have the following basic structure